 Spelling variations of this family name include: Potgieter, Pottgieter, Pottgieser, Potgieser and others.

-Another 27 words(2 lines of text) are included under the topic Early Potgieter Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Potgieter Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Potgieter Settlers in United States in the 19th Century

 Potgieter Settlers in United States in the 20th Century